steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Locations+Format/Plugin+Format.md

 ## For the Windows platform

-On the Windows platform, a VST 3 Plug-in is organized as a bundle like package format (simple folder), its file extension is ".vst3" and has the following folder structure:
+On the Windows platform, a **VST 3 Plug-in** is organized as a bundle like package format (simple folder), its file extension is "**.vst3**" and has the following folder structure:

 | Folder | Description |
 | :- | :- |